-Principle 5 - Conditions, Climate & Culture ✓ inciple 5 - Conditions, Climate & Culture Inclusive schools are conducive to student learning, fulfillment and well-being, as well as professional satisfaction, morale and effectiveness.
+Principle 5 - Conditions, Climate & Culture ✓ Inclusive schools are conducive to student learning, fulfillment and well-being, as well as professional satisfaction, morale and effectiveness.
 Students, parents, teachers, administrators and other stakeholders contribute to their school's culture, as do other influences such as the local community, the policies that govern how it operates and the school's founding principles.
 School conditions, climate and culture are impacted by the beliefs, perceptions, relationships, attitudes and written and unwritten rules that shape and influence every aspect of how a school functions.
-They also encompass concrete issues such as student physical and emotional safety, a healthy school environment, the orderliness of classrooms and public spaces and the degree to which a school embraces and celebrates racial, ethnic, linguistic, academic and cultural diversity. • Indicator 5.1 - Our staff has high expectations for learn ing for all students.
-Indicator Average Score: 2.00 Indicator 5.2 - Our staff creates an environment which builds mutual respect among leadership, teachers, students, and families.
+They also encompass concrete issues such as student physical and emotional safety, a healthy school environment, the orderliness of classrooms and public spaces and the degree to which a school embraces and celebrates racial, ethnic, linguistic, academic and cultural diversity.
+Principle Average Score: 1.91 Indicator 5.1 - Our staff has high expectations for learni ng for all students.
+Indicator Average Score: 2.00 ■ Indicator 5.2 - Our staff creates an environment which be a start of the star puilds mutual respect among leadership, teachers, students, and families.
 Indicator Average Score: 1.33 Indicator 5.3 - Our staff has intentional conversations the Arizona's communities and cultures. nat impact school conditions and physical and emotional safety, valuing the rich heritage of all of Indicator Average Score: 2.00 Indicator 5.4 - Our school provides guidelines and safe practices relating to school health services.
-Indicator Average Score: 2.67 Indicator 5.5 - Our school offers services to fully support rt the academic and social emotional needs of students.
-Indicator Average Score: 1.57 includes proactive, positive, timely communication in th using those relationships as the foundation for their class needs for Principle 5 - Conditions, Climate & Culture: and proactive actions that build mutual respect with families and students (Indicator 5.2).
-In reir primary language.
+Indicator Average Score: 2.67 Indicator 5.5 - Our school offers services to fully suppor rt the academic and social emotional needs of students.
+Indicator Average Score: 1.57 includes proactive, positive, timely communication in the using those relationships as the foundation for their class needs for Principle 5 - Conditions, Climate & Culture: and proactive actions that build mutual respect with families and students (Indicator 5.2).
+In re eir primary language.
 In regards to our students, this includes taking the time to build positive ssroom behavior management, as mutual respect is a critical part of our PBIS framework.
-Has to addressing behavior and will directly support out efforts in Principle 2. , trusting relationships and
+Have to addressing behavior and will directly support out efforts in Principle 2. , trusting relationships and